-Nikon D100 versus Nikon D3300
+Nikon D100 vs D3300

 The Nikon D100 and the Nikon D3300 are two digital cameras that were announced, respectively, in February 2002 and January 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D100 has a resolution of 6 megapixel, whereas the D3300 provides 24 MP.
+The D100 has a resolution of 6 megapixels, whereas the D3300 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is notably smaller (27 percent) than the Nikon D100.
 Moreover, the D3300 is substantially lighter (45 percent) than the D100.
 In this context, it is worth noting that neither the D100 nor the D3300 are weather-sealed.